 It’s also likely that you’ll be given a project to work on jointly with other interns and asked to present your findings to senior members of the firm at the end of your internship.
-At Aviva interns are typically given a corporate social responsibility (CSR) project, in which they have to help charities, whom they are expected to treat like valued clients.
-The Financial Conduct Authority also run a CSR project day as part of the internship.
+At Aviva interns have been known to be given a corporate social responsibility (CSR) project, in which they have to help charities, whom they are expected to treat like valued clients.
+The Financial Conduct Authority has run a CSR project day as part of the internship.

 How can I impress while on my finance internship?

 - Remember that you’ll be working in a professional environment: make sure you’re on time and dressed appropriately.
 View the internship as an extended interview.

 - Maximise the variety of different experiences you get while you're there.
 Be sociable and get to know lots of people within the organisation.
 Don’t be afraid to volunteer for more work if you see something that needs doing and you’ve got time to do it.